Sadat-Shakeeb/Crunchy-Corner-Data-Analysis-Project/README.md

 • Used advanced Excel functions and formulas to ensure that the integrated data maintained its accuracy and relevance for subsequent analysis.

+• Leveraged advanced DAX functions for complex calculations and data manipulation.

  ➋Financial Performance Analysis:

 • Analyzed trends in net revenue, gross profit, EBITDA, and PAT percentages to assess profitability.